arash-ostadzadeh/QUAD/README.md

 ```

 * 'QDUGraph.dot' is output for visualization and contains all the binding information which is contained in the main XML file.
 For further details, refer to 'Output Visualization' section in the following.

+* Call path report file ('callpath.txt') is created when the corresponding command line option is activated.
+This text file provides summary of statistics on the total R/W UnMAs for selected functions as requested by the user.
+Note that the information are provided per function call, so a particular function name is succeeded by a number inside parentheses, which indicates the calling time number for that function.
+"W" represents 'wrtite' access and "R" is for 'read' access.
+The output file includes the order of function calls and returns as well.

 * Summary report file ('ML_OV_Summary.txt') is also created containing information about the functions specified in a monitor list, only in case the user has specified the relevant option in the command line.
 This text file basically provides statistics on total bytes/UnMA for selected functions.
 There are eight different values that are explained in the following.